FSZ1X2/EscapeFromCatPaws/README.md

       -   allow users to re-generate and select as well as save the cat paw they liked to database(one cat paw one submission).

 Advanced features:
+- Light sensor data:
+  - the app can track the brightness of the enviorment by using light sensor control.
+  - the app will auto switch between day time mode and night mode theme based on current brightness.
 - Share your score of current game:
   -  we will generate a image including the current socre that can be shared to other app by user.
 - Score board that allow user to check their saved score and global score: